 Parking can be quite expensive in Austria, even if you use the Parkhaus parking garages.
 Park and ride facilities are often the cheapest way to leave your vehicle in a secure place.
 If you do need to park in town then parking tickets can be purchased from the newsagents.
 Mark your time of arrival on the ticket.
 It normally costs just over one euro per hour.

+All rental cars in Austria include either a toll sticker or digital vignette (ASFiNAG).
 In Austria you must have by law the safety equipment of warning triangle, reflective vest and first aid kit in your vehicle while a Highway Toll Sticker is also required on every car.
-Ask your Rhino car hire representatives about this if you have any questions.